Connecting Flight FAQs

 What's the minimum time you should leave between connecting flights?

 Although it's difficult to say exactly how much time should be left between connecting flights, you should always try to have at least an hour for domestic connecting flights and at least two hours for international connecting flights.
 However, factors like the size of the airport, the season and whether you have booked with the same airline will affect how much time you will need during your connection.
 Passengers requiring special assistance at the airport may want to leave even longer.
-For further information on what constitutes a tight connection, please visit read our guide to short layovers.

 Do you have to go through customs on connecting flights?